Document icon

 Project Background

-In July 2023, the IASB decided to add a project to its work plan to research whether feasible narrow-scope amendments to IFRS 9 to better reflect the effect of Power Purchase Agreements (PPAs) on the financial statements.
+In July 2023, the IASB decided to add a project to its work plan to research whether narrow-scope amendments could be made to IFRS 9 to better reflect the effect of some Power Purchase Agreements (PPAs) on the financial statements.

 In December 2023, based on the outcome of the IASB Staff research, the IASB tentatively decided to: